opicron/ZygorGuidesViewerPlus-WotLK/README.md

 * Loremaster guides
 * Various Achievement guides

+Note: `ZygorGuidesAlliance.lua` from my version was significantly different, kept this version in `_ORIGINAL` folder.
+While keeping the forked version.

 ## GM Changes:

 To use Zygor Guides Viewer to easily breeze through Wrath of the Lich King as a GM.
 Travelling commands added to teleport (.tele zone) and go (.go zonexy zoneid) to the waypoints/locations/zones in the guide.